Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Input-queued switch

 \begin{corollary} For the Input-queued switch as defined in Section \ref{sec: switch_model}, MaxWeight scheduling satisfies the functional equation given in Theorem \ref{thm: switch_functional_eq} and the heavy traffic distribution in Theorem \ref{thm: switch_dist}. \end{corollary} As mentioned in Section \ref{sec: switch_ssc}, MaxWeight scheduling achieves SSC according to Definition \ref{def: switch_ssc}.
 Now, Corollary \ref{cor: switch_max} is a direct application of Theorem \ref{thm: switch_functional_eq} and Theorem \ref{thm: switch_dist}.
 Similarly, the class of algorithms presented in \cite{jhunjhunwala2021low} also satisfies the result presented in Theorem \ref{thm: switch_functional_eq} and Theorem \ref{thm: switch_dist}.

 Next, we reiterate the results mentioned in Theorem \ref{thm: switch_dist} for a $2\times 2$ switch to provide more clarity.
-With slight abuse of notation, we use the matrix notation $q_{ij} = q_{i+n(j-1)}$, i.e., the queue length matrix and its corresponding projection is given by,
+With slight abuse of notation, we use the matrix notation $q_{ij} = q_{i+n(j-1)}$.
+Using this notation, the queue length matrix and its corresponding projection is given by,

-From the above representation, we note that $\q_{\|}$ is represented as the sum of two matrices.
+From the above representation, we note that $\q_{\|\mathcal K}$ is represented as the sum of two matrices.
 For the first matrix, row elements are common and for the second matrix, column elements are common.
-Note that, even though the representation of $\q_{\|}$ involves four elements, $\q_{\|}$ lies in a three-dimensional subspace.
+Even though the representation of $\q_{\| \mathcal K}$ involves four elements, $\q_{\| \mathcal K}$ lies in a three-dimensional subspace, and so, the elements $\{w_1,w_2,w_3,w_4\}$ are not uniquely determined for a given vector $\q$.
 Now, according to Theorem \ref{thm: switch_dist}, in heavy traffic and under symmetric variance condition,